Sunderby Hospital: Facilities and operations

 The hospital has approximately 380 beds and 2,500 employees.
 They have the busiest maternity ward north of Uppsala.
 Sunderby and Gällivare Hospital have the only maternity facilities in Norrbotten County.
 Sunderby had a new helipad inaugurated on 18 November 2021, in closer proximity to the emergency department compared to the previous one.
 This change was estimated to save thirty minutes per patient transport.
+The hospital has a nuclear medicine department, which in 2018 provided 1,800 examinations and performed 60 radiopharmaceutical treatments.
+Sunderby has a laboratory medicine programme, which is involved with transfusion medicine, clinical chemistry, clinical microbiology, clinical pathology, and cytology.

 Besides medical care, the hospital also has other amenities.
 Its kitchen prepares and delivers approximately 31,000 meals per day.
 There is a hospital chapel, as well as a silent reflection room which is open 24/7.
 The on-site patient hotel can accommodate up to 140 people.

 Sunderby Hospital station is an accessible train stop on the Main Line Through Upper Norrland, connecting it to Luleå, Boden, Haparanda, Kiruna, and Umeå.

 Recognition

 It was named the second-best medium-sized hospital in Sweden by Dagens Medicin for 2012.
+In 2017, Sunderby was ranked among the top six hospitals in the country for treatment of patients with heart attacks.